Locations:

 Genetics, metabolism and hormonal fluctuations can all make weight loss more difficult

-A woman and her husband go on a diet together.
+A wife and husband go on a diet together.
 Are they both motivated?
 Yes.
 Do they each faithfully count calories?
 Yes.
-Nevertheless, the man is more likely to shed unwanted pounds earlier in this process than his wife.
+Nevertheless, the husband is more likely to shed unwanted pounds earlier in this process than the wife.

 Advertisement